YumanYIN/yinyuman.github.io/index.md

-## Yuman YIN
+## About me

-I am a computer science student of engineer school in France.
+I am now a computer science student of engineer school in France (Polytech Tours).
 But I come from China and I have received a bachelor of engineering degree at the university of science and technology Beijing in 2018.
+I'm interested in developping Website.
+I am looking for a three-month internship for the 2020 summer vacation (from June to August).
+If you are interested in me, please don't hesitate to email me.
+I am always looking forward to your contact.

+## Skills

+* **Python**
+  * Experience of coding Python in framework of Django for developing a Web Application.
+School project of programming Video Recognition.
+* **HTML5/CSS3/JavaSrcipt**
+  * Experience of developing a Web Application of CMS and my own website.
+* **PHP, MySQL**
+  * Experience of designing an application similar to Twitter by using PHP and MySQL in school project.
+* **C/C++**
+  * Experience of coding C/C++ in the school project of making graphs and matrices, and implementation of face recognition system in college graduation design
+* **JAVA**
+  * Experience of coding C/C++ in the school project of making graphs and matrices, and implementation of face recognition system in college graduation design
+* **Office tools**
+  * Word, Excel, PowerPoint, Adobe Photoshop, Adobe Illustrator

 ## Interests

 Yoga and dance.

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/YumanYIN/yumanyin.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.